By (c)"Programa de Conservación Ex-situ del Lince Ibérico www.lynxexsitu.es" [CC BY 3.0 es], via Wikimedia Commons

 Iberian lynx (Lynx pardinus) Subspecies

-The Iberian Lynx has historically been recognized as a monotypic species (no subspecies) and this is still the case as per the last Felidae taxonomy revision in 2017.
+There are no subspecies (or types) of Iberian Lynx.
+It has historically been recognized as a monotypic species (no subspecies) and this is still the case as per the last Felidae taxonomy revision in 2017.

 Iberian Lynx (Lynx pardinus) Research